cappycap/MentoringDashboard/README.md

 4)  Click the 'Confirm Changes' Button at the top bar.
 5)  Review the amount of pairs selected for restore, then enter your credentials and click the 'Confirm' button.
 NOTE 1: Pairs can be selected for deletion and restore at the same time.

+## Marking Users for deletion
+This use case will detail how to a user for deletion.
+- These steps WILL NOT delete users.
+- Users will be deleted 30 days after being marked for deletion (UNIMPLEMENTED).
+- Alternatively, follow the 'Deleting Users using MYSQL' use case in MentoringAPI's Readme to manually delete users (UNIMPLEMENTED).

+1)  Login to the dashboard.
+2)  Navigate to the Users page: At the left bar, select Students -> Users.
+3)  Click the 'View' button on the user you wish to mark for deletion.
+4)  Click the 'Mark User for Deletion' button at the top right.
+5)  Enter your password and click the 'Confirm' button to finish marking the pair for deletion.

+## Unmarking Users for deletion
+This use case will detail how to unmark a user for deletion.

+1)  Login to the dashboard.
+2)  Navigate to the Users page: At the left bar, select Students -> Users.
+3)  Click the 'View' button on the user you wish to unmark for deletion.
+4)  Click the 'Unmark User for Deletion' button at the top right.
+5)  Enter your password and click the 'Confirm' button to finish unmarking the pair for deletion.